Homological perturbation theory for algebras over operads: Introduction

 \subsection{Conventions}

-In this paper, the term `chain complex' means unbounded chain complex over a commutative ground ring $\kk$.
-Differentials have degree $-1$.
-If $A$ is a chain complex, then $d_A$ will denote its differential.
-Recall that a \defn{dg-category} is a category $\Acat$ enriched over chain complexes, i.e., the data of a collection of objects $\Ob \Acat$ and for every two objects $A$ and $B$ a chain complex $\Hom_\Acat(A,B)$, elements of which will be referred to as \defn{maps} from $A$ to $B$, together with natural composition and unit morphisms that satisfy the usual unit and associativity axioms, see for instance \cite{Keller-dg}.
+In this paper, the term `chain complex' will mean unbounded chain complex over a commutative ground ring $\kk$.
+The differential of a chain complex $A$ will be denoted by $d_A$ and we take it to be of degree $-1$.
+Recall that a \defn{dg-category} is a category $\Acat$ enriched over chain complexes, i.e., a collection of objects $\Ob \Acat$ and for every two objects $A$ and $B$ a chain complex $\Hom_\Acat(A,B)$, elements of which we will refer to as \defn{maps} from $A$ to $B$, together with natural composition and unit morphisms that satisfy standard unit and associativity axioms, see for instance \cite{Keller-dg}.
 We will use $\partial$ as a generic notation for the differential in $\Hom_\Acat(A,B)$.
 Thus, in the dg-category $\Cat$ of chain complexes, $\partial(f) = d_B f - (-1)^{|f|}fd_A$ for maps $f\in\Hom_{\Cat}(A,B)$.
-The term \defn{morphism} is reserved for maps $f$ of degree $0$ with $\partial(f) = 0$.